imstudent2210/DATN/README.md

 ### Frontend Setup

-1. Navigate to the `TousLestemp-frontend` directory.
+1. Navigate to the `TousLesTemp-frontend` directory.
 2. Install the required package:
   - npm install
-3. Run the frontend server:
-  - ng serve

 ## Usage